hellocoop/hello.dev/src/documentation/management-apis.md

+---
+sidebarDepth: 1
+---

 # Management APIs

 ## Quickstart

-Quickstart accelerates getting up and running with Hellō.
+[Quickstart ](https://quickstart.hello.coop) accelerates getting up and running with Hellō.
 It will read an existing `client_id`, or create one.

-The Quickstart SPA (Single Page App) is launched by sample apps to acquire a `client_id`.
+The [Quickstart SPA ](https://quickstart.hello.coop) (Single Page App) is launched by sample apps to acquire a `client_id`.
 The developer will log into Hellō and authorize Quickstart to create / read publisher / apps.

 ### Launching Quickstart